Fenix2911/Fenix2911/README.md

 - 👋 Hi, I’m @Fenix2911
 - 👀 I’m interested in DevOps/Backend
-- 🌱 I’m currently learning C/Django
+- 🌱 I’m currently learning: Nuxt 3/Django & Django REST Framework
 - 📫 How to reach me?
-Here or on LinkedIn
+E-mai: jakub.kuc.11@gmail.com or on [LinkedIn](https://www.linkedin.com/in/jakub-kuc/)

 <!---
 Fenix2911/Fenix2911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.